To Be The Best, Learn From The Best

 Kirill started his training as a professional instructor in 2007, in this year he also began to aid Valery Prosvirov in his teaching in mini groups.
 In 2008 he received from Valery Prosvirov a permit for professional teaching of Internal and External Family styles.
 He also took part in Kung Fu seminars of "The Golden Dragon" school.

-From 2008 Nesterenkov Kirill lives in Vienna Austria giving lessons of Tai Chi Chuan Yan and Hung Gar styles.
+Nesterenkov Kirill gives lessons of Tai Chi Chuan Yan and Hung Gar styles.

 1999-2002 - Medical School.